chriswayg/concrete5/README.md

 #### Backup Containers with Data

 Take a look at the `docker-clone` script: It will clone a set of containers including all its data.
+There is more info regarding it [here on stackoverflow.](http://stackoverflow.com/questions/32794919/script-to-clone-snapshot-docker-containers-including-their-data) The `docker-clone` script still needs to be complemented to be more generally useful beyond this project.
 It is heavily commented, so try it out and see, if it meets your needs.
-Some more info regarding it, [here on stackoverflow.](http://stackoverflow.com/questions/32794919/script-to-clone-snapshot-docker-containers-including-their-data)
+I would welcome any suggestions for improvements.

 ---
 ###### License: